Cartus/cartus.github.io/index.md

 I earned my PhD in Computer Science from SUTD in 2020, under the supervision of Prof. [Wei Lu](https://istd.sutd.edu.sg/people/faculty/lu-wei).
 I was a visiting student in ILCC at the University of Edinburgh from 2019-2020, working with Prof. [Shay Cohen](http://homepages.inf.ed.ac.uk/scohen/), Prof. [Giorgio Satta](http://www.dei.unipd.it/~satta/), Prof. [Frank Drewes](https://www.umu.se/en/staff/frank-drewes/) and Prof. [Johanna Björklund](https://www.umu.se/en/staff/johanna-bjorklund/) on Structured Prediction.
 I also learned a lot from Prof. [Zhiyang Teng](http://zeeeyang.github.io/).

-**I am looking for research interns to work with me on large language models, drop me an email if you are interested.**
+**I am looking for research interns to work with me on large language models (see below), drop me an email if you are interested.**

 Email: cartusguo AT gmail.com